elsadiq7/Quantized-MobileNetV3-Hardware-Acceleration-for-Chest-Xray-Edge-Computing/README.md

 # 🔧 Project Overview

+🚀 Graduation Project | FPGA-based AI Accelerator
-This repository presents a complete system integrating **FPGA-based hardware modules** and **Python-based software utilities** to accelerate and interact with deep learning models—specifically for tasks like image classification.
+Proud to share our complete system that integrates FPGA hardware modules and Python-based software tools to accelerate deep learning models for image classification.
+🛠️ Developed under the mentorship of the Analog Devices Digital Team – Cairo and Dr. Mohammed Sharaf.

 ---